bradarnst/newcv/src/partials/_projects.md

 ## Projects
 #### Static website CV
 ###### Static websites.
 Github.
-Hugo.
+Markdown.
+Eleventy.
 JAMstack.
+Sass.
 AWS.
 CDN.

-[brad-hugo-cv](https://github.com/bradarnst/brad-hugo-cv) A project to develop, building and deploy this CV.
+[Brad Arnst Static Website CV](https://github.com/bradarnst/newcv) A project to develop, building and deploy this CV.

-This is a static website, using Hugo&mdash;a static website generator.
+This is a static website, using [Eleventy](https://www.11ty.dev/)&mdash;a static website generator.
 It’s a serverless, secure, static website.
 It runs on Amazon AWS, using S3 as the storage/website and Amazon CloudFront for CDN.
 See the README.md for more information.